rancher/rke2/README.md

 ```
 For a bit more, [check out our full quick start guide](https://docs.rke2.io/install/quickstart/).

+## Installation

+A full breakdown of installation methods and information can be found [here](install/methods.md).

 ## Configuration File

 The primary way to configure RKE2 is through its [config file](https://docs.rke2.io/install/install_options/install_options/#configuration-file).
 Command line arguments and environment variables are also available, but RKE2 is installed as a systemd service and thus these are not as easy to leverage.